 How to Avoid Problems Managing Virtual Employees

 Few of us could have imagined 25 years ago how much the internet would change the way we work.
 Today’s globally connected labor force works whenever and wherever thanks to technology that has all but made the corporate office obsolete in certain fields.

 It’s important to note that remote work in the context of a virtual team could actually be performed in a company office, just one that isn’t collocated with colleagues.
 In general, the less tactile the work is, the more likely that it can be accomplished remotely or virtually.
 But it’s important to honestly evaluate team members before giving them a telework arrangement.

 In fact, most companies require employees to sign telework agreements to formalize these expectations.
 As the manager, you should also establish team meetings with enough frequency to keep everyone connected to the extent possible.
-If in person meetings are not feasible due to geographic distance, then technology should be used to allow employees to connect via Skype, Google Hangouts, Microsoft Lync, etc. These interactions cultivate trust among team members, which is critical in facilitating any group of employees and even more important for those working virtually.
+If in-person meetings are not feasible due to geographic distance (or a global pandemic), then technology should be used to allow employees to connect such as Microsoft Teams or Zoom.
+These interactions cultivate trust among team members, which is critical in facilitating any group of employees and even more important for those working virtually.

 Research has shown that trust between virtual teams who have no personal contact can evaporate in as little as three months.

 Ensure that your team has a means of sharing work easily and establish an expectation of transparency through your own actions.
 Just as technology enables remote work, it can also help with collaboration.
 Many companies use SharePoint or cloud services to post internal work products, and Google Drive has similar functionality for little to no cost.
 If you set the example of sharing work by posting your project timelines or staffing matrixes, team members will follow your lead.